 Al Siraat College has developed this Child Safety and Wellbeing Policy as an overarching document that provides key elements of our approach to protecting children from abuse.
 It forms the foundation of the College's procedures, practices, decision-making processes and ultimately the College's culture with respect to child safety.

-The College's Child Safety and Wellbeing Policy has been approved and endorsed by the College's Committee and is regularly reviewed by the Committee.
+The College's Child Safety and Wellbeing Policy has been approved and endorsed by the College's Committee and is reviewed at least every two years or after any significant child safety incident, by the Committee.